awslabs/graphstorm/docker/README.md

 To use a local DGL codebase, you'll need to modify the build script and Dockerfile.local.

-You can add the followingto the build_docker_oss4local.sh:
+You can add the following to the build_docker_oss4local.sh:

 ```bash
 mkdir -p code/dgl